 How good is the battery life of the Bose QuietComfort 45?

-With noise cancelling on, the Bose QuietComfort 45 lasts 24 hours, 49 minutes, surpassing Bose’s official 24-hour battery life for the headset.
-Our battery tests are performed by subjecting a headset to a constant 75dB(SPL) output until the batteries deplete, so if you listen to lower volumes, you’ll likely surpass the 25-hour-mark and then some.
+With noise canceling on, the Bose QuietComfort 45 lasts 24 hours, 49 minutes, surpassing Bose’s official 24-hour battery life for the headset.
+Our battery tests are performed by subjecting a headset to a constant output of music peaking 75dB(SPL) until the batteries deplete, so if you listen at lower volumes, you’ll may well surpass the 25-hour-mark.